-- General maintenance of Range 6. - Install temporary targets on Range 6. - Construction of new TBS Fire Station. - Construction of MiniMart at Hot Patch Road. - Re-establishment of the Perimeter Trail in TA7A and TA9C. - Contractor-Owned, Contractor Operated (COCO) Retail Service Facility (Westside).
+- General maintenance of Range 6.

+- Install temporary targets on Range 6.

+- Construction of new TBS Fire Station.

+- Construction of MiniMart at Hot Patch Road.

+- Re-establishment of the Perimeter Trail in TA7A and TA9C.

+- Contractor-Owned, Contractor Operated (COCO) Retail Service Facility (Westside).

+- Range 5 Staging Area.

-Mitigation measures similar to those outlined in this EA for The proposed Range 5 Staging Area will or have been completed for the above mentioned projects as necessary.
+Mitigation measures similar to those outlined in this EA for The TA12B adjustment will or have been completed for the above mentioned projects as necessary.
 Consultation with the SHPO is also completed for all construction projects at MCBQ as applicable.

 Environmental Impacts Evaluation Matrix

-Alternative B - Construction of Range 5

 Resource Alternative A -No Action.
-Staging Area.
+Alternative B - TA12B Boundary Adjustment

 Land-Use None None

 Water Resources None None

 Negligable; No SWP found within proposed

-action footprint and very little (if any)
+action footprint and no actual suitable

-suitable habitat located.
-Not likely to
+habitat was located.
+Not likely to adversely

-adversely effect the NLEB and Indiana Bat.
+effect the NLEB and Indiana Bat.
+USFWS time

-USFWS time of year restrictions to protect
+of year restrictions to protect NLEB and

-Biological Resources None NLEB and Indiana Bat must be adhered to.
+Biological Resources None Indiana Bat must be adhered to.

 Cultural Resources None None

 Air Quality None None

 Noise None None

 Infrastructure,

 Utlilities and

 Transportation None None

 Environmental Justice None None

+Positive - TA12B will have more land

-Recreation None None
+Recreation None available for recreation.

 Health, Safety and

 Munitions Response None None

 Hazardous

 Waste/Materials None None

-Positive - Will increase safety for Marines by
+Positive - Will allow LANDNAV to occur in

-allowing for the performance of practice
+TA12B.
+Also will allow Marines to maximize

+TA infrastructure and capacity; can train when

+Range 14, Range 14 series, WTBN and F.B.I.

-Military Training None runs.
+Military Training None ranges are being utilized.